This post has been sponsored by NESTLÉ® TOLL HOUSE. All thoughts and opinions are my own.

 - 3/4 Cup Chocolate chips (semi-sweet)

 - Preheat oven to 435 deg F (218 deg C) and line a 6 count muffin pan with liners.
 Set aside.

 - In a medium mixing bowl, pour in oil, pumpkin puree, both sugars, vanilla, egg and milk together.
 Whisk them all to combine.

-- Now, sift flour, baking soda, salt and spices over wet ingredients.
+- Now sift flour, baking soda, salt and spices over wet ingredients.
 Fold in to form muffin batter.
-Do not over mix here.
-Just fold in till no flour pockets are visible.
+Do not over mix, Just fold in till no flour pockets are visible.

-- Now fold in chocolate chips and spoon and divide the batter in 6 prepared liners.
+- Fold in chocolate chips next.
+Spoon and divide the batter in 6 prepared liners.